gonzaloguzzardi/android-clean-arquitecture/README.md

 #### Data layer

 Manages application data and exposes these data sources as repositories to the `domain` layer.
-Used to retrieve data from the internet uing retrofit and caching this data locally in a SQLite database using room.
+Used to retrieve data from the internet using retrofit and caching this data locally in a SQLite database using room.

+Data layer depends only on Domain, implementing interfaces domain layer exposes.

 Components:
 - **Repository** - Handles data and exposes it to the `domain` layer.